DevExpress/devextreme-documentation/concepts/05 UI Components/TabPanel/01 Getting Started with TabPanel/40 Navigate Between Tabs.md

 Specifies whether to animate the change of the current view.

 - [selectedIndex](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/#selectedIndex)
 Specifies the index of the currently selected tab.
 Use this property to switch between tabs programmatically.
-This property is not demonstrated in this demo.
+In this tutorial, this property initially selects the first tab.

 ---
 ##### jQuery